 *See the recipe card at the bottom of the page for detailed instructions.

-POTATOES: what potatoes are best for potato soup?
-Good question!
-Waxy potatoes will hold their shape better in liquid.
+Potatoes: Waxy potatoes will hold their shape better in liquid.
 My first choice is Red Potatoes, followed by Gold Potatoes, and lastly Russet Potatoes.
-Red potatoes will hold up the best and leave you with nice slightly firm chunky soup.
+Red potatoes will hold up best and leave you with nice slightly firm chunky soup.
 Gold potatoes are the all-purpose of the potato family.
 They will hold well when handled more delicately.
 Russet potatoes will very likely absorb liquid quickly and turn mushy fast.
 Pick your potato on how firm you would like your potatoes to be in the soup.

 I am always looking for ideas to save money or time.
 Here are a couple of ways this could help you if this recipe is out of budget or you are on a time crunch: